kdoore/1335GitBook/function-displayshapematrix.md

 #Function: DisplayShapeMatrix( )

-In this section, we will refactored the code to create a custom function: DisplayShapeMatrix( ), that can draw a 2D PShape array in a grid layout, at any x
+In this section, we will refactor the code to create a custom function: displayShapeMatrix( ), that can render a 2D PShape array in a grid layout, at any x,y location.

 The function below is used to determine the grid-layout, and actually calls the PShape `shape( ) `function that is used to render each PShape object on the screen.

 ```java